Transcript

 Well, I think so.

 Maybe I'm wrong...
-No I think that's it.
+No, I think that's it.

-And then, as a novel or whatever...
+And then, as a novel or something...
 It's a book...
 Yes, it's a book.
-You're right.
+You're right, it is.

 What about you?